ucrcsedept/galah/docs/src/galah.api/commands/find_class.rst

 >>> find_class
 find_class
---Logged in as teacher@ucr.edu--
+--Acting as user teacher@ucr.edu--
 You are teaching 1 class(es) with '' in their name.
 	Class [id = 5090634855c448134f67b3e3, name = CS 9000]

 If we would like to find all classes, you can specify **any** for enrollee.

 >>> find_class "" any
---Logged in as teacher@ucr.edu--
+--Acting as user teacher@ucr.edu--
 Anyone is teaching 3 class(es) with '' in their name.
 	Class [id = 5090634855c448134f67b3e3, name = CS 9000]
 	Class [id = 509066e855c448134f67b3e4, name = CS 10]